Smiertzlen/Migraine-Brainfuck-Compiler/README.md

 Bear with me, as I am fairly new to Python and this is my first big project.

 ## Future....
 In the future, I plan to use this compiler to implement a more universally usable compiler.
-Also Whitespace and other esoteric programming languages interest me, so be prepared for more fun with uncommon languages
+Also Whitespace and other esoteric programming languages interest me, so be prepared for more fun with uncommon languages.
 But besides that, who knows what else is to come.